 Without harping on too much we see great things for this space and recommend all of you take a trip into Stockport rather than heading into the city centre.

 Disabled access and lift on site.

 Click here for more things to do in Stockport.

-We were invited to dine as guests of Blackshaws and were not asked to pay.
+We were invited to dine as guests at the launch event of The Produce Hall and were not asked to pay.